 Residential Alternate Route (RAR)

 The Residential Alternate Route (RAR) is the alternate route most closely parallel to the M.Div.
-Students in this program study alongside those in the M.Div. program, including the study of the New Testament on the basis of its original language, Greek.
-The key differences from the M.Div. program are a reduced number of courses and Old Testament studies are carried out on the basis of the English language.
+Program.
+Students in this program study alongside those in the M.Div.
+Program, including the study of the New Testament on the basis of its original language, Greek.
+The key differences from the M.Div.
+Program are a reduced number of courses and Old Testament studies are carried out on the basis of the English language.

 RAR students participate in Resident Field Education and also serve a vicarage, which typically follows the completion of the student’s resident coursework.
 The place where a student serves a vicarage often becomes the place of their first ordained ministry.